M0rteza02/M0rteza02/README.md

 ## 👋 Hi, I’m Morteza – Computer Engineering Graduate

 ---

 ## 🌟 About Me
-I am a recent graduate from **Linköping University** with a **B.Sc. in Computer Engineering**.
+I recently graduated from **Linköping University** with a **B.Sc. in Computer Engineering**, and I’m especially curious about how technology shapes the world of finance.
-Curious by nature and driven by problem-solving, I thrive in environments where I can learn new technologies, collaborate with others, and turn complex challenges into elegant solutions.
+Over the past few years, I’ve discovered that I really enjoy combining my technical skills with my interest in financial systems, whether it’s building reliable backends, working with data, or exploring how algorithms and software can improve decision-making.

-I am especially motivated to keep growing as a developer and contribute to projects that make a real impact.
+I enjoy working in teams where people share ideas openly, and I learn a lot from tackling complex problems together.
+My mindset is hands-on, curious, and persistent, and I like to break big challenges into smaller parts and work through them carefully.

 ---